A Detailed List with Photos

 No Societies Without Gardens

 While people have always grown food, pleasure gardening for centuries was the province of the wealthy.
 Producing food was labor-intensive and risky.
-Most of the populations could not just make themselves a beautiful place like Shakespeare had.
+Most of the population could not just make themselves a beautiful place like Shakespeare had.

 Three Events That Changed Everything